 - Create parity between the tax on cigarettes and other tobacco products; and

-- Fund tobacco prevention and cessation programs at the Centers for Disease Control and Prevention recommended level.
+- Fund tobacco prevention and cessation programs at the Centers for Disease Control and Prevention-recommended level.

 The American Lung Association in Maryland will continue to educate lawmakers on the ongoing fight against tobacco.
-Our goal is to build champions within the legislature and a groundswell of advocates to advance our goals: legislation to increase the minimum age of sale for tobacco products to 21, parity between the tax on cigarettes and other tobacco products, and increased funding for tobacco prevention cessation programs.
+Our goal is to build champions within the legislature and a groundswell of advocates to advance our goals: legislation to increase the minimum age of sale for tobacco products to 21, parity between the tax on cigarettes and other tobacco products, and increased funding for tobacco prevention and cessation programs.

 With a new and high-ranking sponsor for the Tobacco 21 bill in the House and the bill's Senate sponsor taking over as chairperson of the main committee of jurisdiction in the Senate, the Lung Association is optimistic about the chances for that bill in 2019

 Sign up for the latest lung health news delivered right to your inbox.

 Join more than 500,000 people who receive research updates, inspiring stories, health information and more.